MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.WsMan.Management/Set-WSManQuickConfig.md

 ### -UseSSL

-Specifies that the Secure Sockets Layer (SSL) protocol should be used to establish a connnection to the remote computer.
+Specifies that the Secure Sockets Layer (SSL) protocol should be used to establish a connection to the remote computer.
 By default, SSL is not used.

 WS-Management encrypts all Windows PowerShell content transmitted over the network.